 Why Do People Buy Knockoff Designer Clothes?

-Budget constraints: Some people purchase knockoffs to fill a need for a previously unaffordable item.
+Some people purchase knockoffs to fill a need for a previously unaffordable item.
 While some people might find tight budgets a way of getting creative with new looks and with new shopping locations, budget constraints make some people desperate to buy copied pieces instead of waiting, saving, or thinking creatively.

-Ethical Concerns with Knockoffs
+Ethical Concerns With Knockoffs

 There are serious ethical concerns with purchasing copied designer pieces.
 This list will get you acquainted with the major concerns, but you can find even more as you explore the knockoff world.